-Features: Students learn from a faculty of internationally-recognized professors, practitioners, and legal scholars from some of the nation's finest schools, including Harvard, Yale, Duke, the University of Chicago and the University of Virginia.
-A U.S. News & World Report recognized leader in online education, Regent University allows you the opportunity to earn a rigorous LL.M. without leaving home, family, or employment to study abroad.
-Our LL.M. programs, taught in the context of a Christian worldview, prepare future and practicing attorneys for lifelong success.
+Features: Students learn from a faculty of internationally-recognized professors, practitioners and legal scholars from some of the nation's finest schools, including Harvard, Yale, Duke, the University of Chicago and the University of Virginia.
+A U.S. News & World Report recognized leader in online education, Regent University allows you the opportunity to earn a rigorous LL.M. without leaving home, family or employment to study abroad.
+Our LL.M. program in Virginia and overseas at our host site in South Korea, taught in the context of a Christian worldview, prepares future and practicing attorneys for lifelong success.

 * Courses taken through our host site at Handong International Law School (HILS) in South Korea will use the online/on-campus hybrid format.